MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-wcsgetdefaultcolorprofilesize.md

 Returns the size, in bytes, of the default color profile name (including the **NULL** terminator), for a device.

+> [!NOTE] This API does not support "advanced color" profiles for HDR monitors.
+Use [**ColorProfileGetDisplayDefault**](nf-icm-colorprofilegetdisplaydefault.md) for managing advanced color profiles.

 ## -parameters

 ### -param scope